 - International retention checklist

-Listen to the NHS Employers podcast on the #StayAndThrive programme.
+As part of the development of this toolkit NHS Employers, working with NHS England, produced a podcast on the #StayAndThrive programme.
 The voices you’ll hear are members of the community of action, each bringing their own unique perspectives to the challenges international staff face in the NHS.
 You’ll hear advice on how often simple, practical actions can support international staff to stay and thrive and how working collaboratively has enabled the community to share knowledge and practice across different regions.

 - Download this chapter